-Non-DOL–administered programs:
+Non-DOL–administered programs, as follows:

-Temporary Assistance for Needy Families (TANF) funded programs
+Temporary Assistance for Needy Families (TANF)–funded programs

 Supplemental Nutrition Assistance Program Employment and Training (SNAP E&T)

 NLF: Boards must be aware that common exit applies to all programs listed above in which a participant is concurrently enrolled.
 Enrollment in applicable programs does not need to occur on the same date for common exit to apply.